Ethan6422/COM109-Coursework-2/README.md

 Footer: copyright information + logo.
 Mention that website is for educational purposes only, all rights reserved, etc.

 Colour scheme: black, white, orange.

+No individual report needed; all in one file.

+No copyright or credit needed, maybe add code notes.